MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 > res_sub <- fit_subsystems(subsystems, mc.cores=numCores)
 ```

+Flux calculation results are saved in subfolder `fit_subnet_n` (where `n` is the name of the subsystem, e.g. `subsystem_1$name`):

+  - `results.pdf`: plot of exp. vs fitted labeling dynamics of all metabolites

+  - `lib_f_n.f`:  FORTRAN code of the model used to compile the dynamic library

+  - `res.txt`:  complete flux calculation results

-- Save the flux calculation results:
+- Save the complete flux calculation results:

 To save detailed results (containing the network structure, experimental and fitted data, etc), run: